wallymathieu/visualfsharp/examples/fsconcepts.md

            && Equal(a.Tail,b.Tail));
 }
 ```
-In Concept C#, Witness inference is a mild extension of (concept-drived) type argument inference.
+In Concept C#, witness inference is a mild, concept-driven extension of type argument inference.

 ---